Homeownership and Holiday Expenses

 - Gifts: How many people will you buy for this year?
 How much do you plan to spend?

 Make a complete list of all the people you plan to give gifts to this year.
 Don’t forget to hit the sales!
-If you are worried that gift-giving will break your budget, write a nice holiday card to your loved ones and let them know that you plan to buy a home in 2014.
+If you are worried that gift-giving will break your budget, write a nice holiday card to your loved ones and let them know that you plan to buy a home next year.
 They will be excited for you and happy to support your goal.
 Include in your note that instead of store-bought gifts this year, you will be giving all of your loved ones a homemade item.
 If you don’t feel crafty, give the gift of your time.
 Offer free babysitting, pet-sitting, lawn-cleaning, snow-shoveling, or make them a favorite treat.
 Homemade gifts are personal and affordable.

 Remember to make a plan before you spend.
 Unplanned purchases can hurt our savings and our credit scores.
 You will need savings for your down payment and maxing out your credit cards will negatively impact your credit score.
 Don’t let holiday spending cost you your dream of homeownership!